 Download the webinar presentation by clicking on the download button below the title of this article.

-Mr. O’Connor is a multi-billionaire domiciled in Geneva.
+Case Study-Part 1: Mr. O’Connor is a billionaire domiciled in Geneva.

 Mr. Donald Jameson, his close friend, has an uncle Mr. Scrooge working as relationship manager at Credit Private Bank Geneva (“CPB”).
 Mr. Donald Jameson introduces Mr. O’Connor to Mr. Scrooge.